larsoliverdam/nmit/_posts/2020-10-29-poster-creation.markdown

 Otherwise, we will just have a look at previous students’ posters, discuss design ideas and look at different tools to create your poster.

-Especially if you are unable to come – look in this blog under PRJ70x and read the most recent entry about the poster creation session.
+Especially if you are unable to attend – look in this blog under PRJ70x and read the most recent entry about the poster creation session.